 I’d suggest that the editing is relatively basic, given that the intent is to make the image rapidly shareable, so you are not going to see the level of sophistication as you might find in Lightroom CC or Adobe Premiere Clip.
 You aren’t going to be doing large complex edits on your phone, but you may be doing lightweight high-speed edits and that is what the app is designed for.

-If your primary goal is backup, the GNARBOX may be overkill.
+If your primary goal is backup, the GNARBOX may be overkill, you may benefit from using OneDrive Backup or other cloud-based backup storage instead.
 However, if you are looking for one place to back up, edit and share your stills and videos, it may work perfectly for you.
 The GNARBOX apps can open some RAW files.
 It had no issue with videos from a FUJIFILM X-H1 but while it could see the JPEGs embedded in the RAW files, it could not deal with the RAW files themselves.
 This is less an issue with the GNARBOX, than the ongoing need to get updates to deal with ever-changing RAW file structures.
 This only impacts the ability to edit these RAW files; the GNARBOX is still perfectly capable of backing them up.
 The GNARBOX site documents precisely what is and what is not supported.
 After going through the list in detail, I can say that there is nothing major left out that would render the GNARBOX less useful.